klamoureux386/ConditionPredictor/README.md

 ...

 ### vLLM Setup

 1. Ensure docker desktop is installed and running on your machine as the vLLM deployment is containerized.
-2. The project is set up to leverage a locally cached version of BioMistral.
-To retrieve the initial model, flip the `Models:Biomistral:UseCached` appsetting to *false* and run the application with `aspire run`.
+2. The project is set up to leverage a locally cached version of MediPhi.
+To retrieve the initial model, flip the `Models:MediPhi:UseCached` appsetting to *false* and run the application with `aspire run`.
 Download progress, which may take a couple minutes, will be visible in the vLLM logs.
 Upon completion, you should see the message "Application startup complete."
 3. A bind mount between the container and your machine's file system is set up automatically in the AppHost startup.
 As a result, the model will have downloaded to `.cache/huggingface/hub` in your AppHost project directory.
 4. Once the model is downloaded, send a request to the vLLM API server to validate the setup.
 Try the `http://localhost:8000/v1/models` and `http://localhost:8000/v1/completions` endpoints.
-5. Stop the application and flip the `Models:Biomistral:UseCached` back to *true*.
+5. Stop the application and flip the `Models:MediPhi:UseCached` back to *true*.
 6. Check your local .cache folder in the AppHost directory and navigate to the model's */snapshots* folder.
-7. Copy the name (id) of the latest snapshot folder and paste that value into the `Models:Biomistral:SnapshotId` appsetting.
+7. Copy the name (id) of the latest snapshot folder and paste that value into the `Models:MediPhi:SnapshotId` appsetting.
 This folder contains the necessary config.json vLLM requires to set up the model.
 8. Run the application again and verify the retrieval from the local directory in the vLLM logs.

+## Fine-tuning w/ Low-Rank Adaptation (LoRA)

+1. Navigate to the `LoRA-Trainer` directory
+2. Review the contents of `fake-disease.jsonl`.
+This file contains a series of inputs/outputs describing a fictional disease.
+3. Run the `adapter-trainer.py` file.
+This will generate a `fake-disease-adapter` directory containing an `adapter_config.json` which vLLM uses to load the adapter.
+4. Flip the `enableLoRA` appsetting to *true* if not already set.
+5. Run the application via `aspire run` and send the following request to `http://localhost:8000/v1/completions`:
+    ```
+    {
+        "model": "fake-syndrome",
+        "prompt": "What is Lysia?",
+        "max_tokens": 256,
+        "temperature": 0.2,
+        "top_p": 0.9,
+        "stream": false
+    }
+    ```
+6. The model should then base its response off of the fictional training data mentioned in step 2.
+It is important to note that we're calling the adapter directly here by setting the model to *fake-syndrome*. vLLM offers a variety of alternative ways to interact with LoRAs which I won't cover here (yet 🙂).

 # Observability

 ## Request Duration
 TO DO: Explain what this is/how to use.
 <img width="1912" height="1148" alt="image" src="https://github.com/user-attachments/assets/b629fd98-7f66-49e6-800b-ae2f72321949" />

+# .gitignore Settings

+## Apache cTAKES compiled/distribution version

+The below patterns are excluded from source control due to the size of ctakes distributions.
+Any changes to base ctakes should be pushed to the cdss-ctakes fork repo.
+- *apache-ctakes-\*-SNAPSHOT\**
+- *cdss-ctakes-\*-SNAPSHOT\**

+## LoRA fine-tuning folder

+The final adapter is excluded from source control as it can be easily generated locally and is several GBs in size.
+- */LoRA-Trainer/fake-disease-adapter*